badAtCoding144/VulkanMoment/README.md

 Once that is done we submit our commandbuffer to out queue but this is not thread safe.
 It's common to do the submit in a seperate background thread so we can continue running the render loop.

+When we use a command buffer in the main render loop of our program we also need to initialize a VkCommandBufferBeginInfo containing flags of the structure type - > we need to pass flags too (VkCOmmandBufferUsageFlags) we can leave info.pNext and pInheritanceInfo as nullptr tho.
+Heres a link for commandbufferbegininfo: https://docs.vulkan.org/spec/latest/chapters/cmdbuffers.html#VkCommandBufferBeginInfo

 # VkQueue
 VkQueueSubmit is not thread safe.